jamilsamouh/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-This code is creating Tic_Tac_Toe game using python language
+This code is creating Tic_Tac_Toe game using python language  in jupyter notebook